borisd13/RoboND-DeepLearning-Project/README.md

 ## Model

-The model has been created by using a succesion of:
+The model has been created by using a succession of:
 * 4 encoder blocks
 * a 1x1 convolution layer to obtain deeper features
 * 4 decoder blocks